AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 >
 > —[@svencodes](https://twitter.com/svencodes/status/1396839189543587843)

 Based on these and many other responses, the key takeaway appears to be this: You shouldn't try to optimize your code unless you have a good reason for doing so.
-You may think you need to worry about an algorithm's performance, but unless you're confident that it's slow, you're wasting time on micro-optimizations—time that could be better spent doing other things.
+You may think you need to worry about an algorithm's performance, but unless you have evidence that it's slow, you're wasting time doing micro-optimizations for little gain.

 Right then—let's try to make sense of all of this.